 \subsubsection{Additive Loss}

 Additive loss penalizes the model more for specific error-prone tokens.
-We evaluated the list of error-prone tokens from training, and we found that the majority of the error-prone tokens are more commonly used tokens, and they are widely generalized in various usages.
-In that case, we count these tokens and include them in the $K_{\mathcal{M}}$ set as the basis for additive loss.
+We evaluated the list of error-prone tokens from training, and we found the majority of error-prone tokens are more commonly used tokens, and they are widely generalized in various usages.
+We count these tokens and include them in the $K_{\mathcal{M}}$ set as the basis for additive loss.